-The purpose of the Center at Bluefield College is to serve as a focal point for existing college efforts and to expand opportunities for Christ-centered service, mission and ministry programs.
+The purpose of the Daniel G Macmillan Center for Service, Mission, and Ministry at Bluefield College is to serve as a focal point for existing college efforts and to expand opportunities for Christ-centered service, mission and ministry programs.
 The Center will provide a nexus for campus activities relating to service and as the voice through which the College will communicate our purposes and programs with our constituencies and partners.
 Through the Center, Bluefield College will multiply its opportunities to serve churches of the Baptist General Association of Virginia (BGAV) and the world beyond.